-- Loads that need to be transported with temperature control are stacked in such a way that they are not exposed to direct sun during the summer months and are protected from direct sunlight. - In rainy weather, the operation of class 4.3 dangerous goods that are packed and not in the cargo transport unit (CTU) is not allowed under any circumstances, and they are never loaded or unloaded on the ships.
-If it is to be stored, it must be stored in closed places. - In case of snow and icing, the port machinery and transfer vehicles are not allowed to operate until the slippery environment is eliminated.
+- Loads that need to be transported with temperature control are stacked in such a way that they are not exposed to direct sun during the summer months and are protected from direct sunlight. - In rainy weather, the operation of class 4.3 dangerous goods that are packed and not in the cargo transport unit (CTU) is not allowed under any circumstances, and they are never loaded or unloaded on the ships. - In case of snow and icing, the port machinery and transfer vehicles are not allowed to operate until the slippery environment is eliminated.
 When the environment is safe, the vehicles operate at the safest speed.